Subhahan-Shaik/Sales_Data_Analysis_Dashboard/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, please reach out to [Your Name](mailto:your.email@example.com).
+If you have any questions or suggestions regarding this project, please reach out to subhahan shaik (mailto:your.email@example.com).

 We hope this Sales Data Analysis Project provides valuable insights and contributes to data-driven decision-making in your organization.
 Thank you for your interest in our work!